Pleiotropic Effects of Statins

 Epidemiologists have never been able to show a relationship between ischemic stroke rates and cholesterol profiles.
 But studies of populations who have been on statins for years show a significant decrease in stroke incidence.
 The reduction in stroke risk was seen in people with different blood pressure levels and serum cholesterol levels.
 Again, this benefit could be due to the statins’ improvement in blood vessel wall tone and nitric oxide levels, resulting in better blood flow to the brain.

 Statins might help protect the brain from dementia.
 High cholesterol is a risk factor for Alzheimer’s and a large British study found statins reduce dementia risk regardless of lipid levels; A Dutch study likewise found people on high doses of statins had a substantially lower risk of getting dementia.
+Study: Pleiotropic effects of statins on brain cells.
+The authors of the website Bandolier concluded "If there is any protective effect of statins on cognitive impairment, it is based on weak observational evidence."

 Statins may also forestall development of the inflammatory disease rheumatoid arthritis.
 The anti-inflammatory effects of statins is thought to come into play here, but the biochemistry has not been elucidated.